 Practice: Chant the mantra in a steady rhythm with your eyes closed for 5-15 minutes.
 Keep your attention on your voice and breath as you chant.
 If your mind wanders gently bring it back to your voice chanting the mantra.

-One of my favorite chants: Aad Nuray Nameh
+Here are 2 of my favorite chants: Aad Nuray Nameh and Saraswati

 Aad Guray Nameh is a very powerful mantra used to gain clarity, and to receive guidance from one’s highest Self.
 This mantra creates a field of energy around you, attracting abundance and helping you live with a feeling of well-being.